-Our 3- or 4-day itinerary for London covers the top sights, cultural attractions, and local neighbourhoods of our hometown.
-It’s one of our favourite cities in the world, and our detailed itinerary helps you plan the perfect experience.
+Our 4-day itinerary for London covers the top sights, cultural attractions, and local neighbourhoods.
+This is our hometown, and it’s one of our favourite cities in the world.

-We realised putting this guide together just how much there is to do in London.
+We realised while putting this guide together just how much there is to do in London.

 As long-time residents, we know the city well.
-We see many of the attractions covered in this guide on a daily basis.
-Yet, even just writing this guide created a tinge of excitement like we’re visiting the city for the first time.
+We see many of the attractions we have included in this guide on a daily basis.
+Yet, even just writing this post created a tinge of excitement as if we were visiting the city for the first time.

-This itinerary focuses on the main attractions you’ll want to see as a first-time visitor but also includes some of our favourite local hangouts.
+It focuses on the main attractions you’ll want to see as a first-time visitor, but also includes some of our favourite local hangouts.

 It’s primarily designed as a walking itinerary, with the sights mapped out in an order that allows you to see them all on foot.
 However, London is very easy to navigate via public transport, so there’s always the option to jump on the tube or a bus.